Aliases for COPS5 Gene

 External Ids for COPS5 Gene

 The protein encoded by this gene is one of the eight subunits of COP9 signalosome, a highly conserved protein complex that functions as an important regulator in multiple signaling pathways.
 The structure and function of COP9 signalosome is similar to that of the 19S regulatory particle of 26S proteasome.
 COP9 signalosome has been shown to interact with SCF-type E3 ubiquitin ligases and act as a positive regulator of E3 ubiquitin ligases.
 This protein is reported to be involved in the degradation of cyclin-dependent kinase inhibitor CDKN1B/p27Kip1.
 It is also known to be an coactivator that increases the specificity of JUN/AP1 transcription factors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COPS5 Gene

 COPS5 (COP9 Signalosome Subunit 5) is a Protein Coding gene.
 Diseases associated with COPS5 include hepatocellular carcinoma.
-Among its related pathways are Cell Cycle / Checkpoint Control and HIF1Alpha Pathway.
-GO annotations related to this gene include transcription coactivator activity and translation initiation factor activity.
+Among its related pathways are DNA Damage and Hypoxic and oxygen homeostasis regulation of HIF-1-alpha.
+GO annotations related to this gene include transcription coactivator activity and ubiquitin-specific protease activity.